vegaprotocol/specs/protocol/0030-ETHM-multisig_control_spec.md

 Second, before validators sign the command, they will need to verify the entire signer set and weights are what they expect to be, as well as verify that the signer set nonce (see section above) fits the expected format of `0x[8 byte current epoch number][4 bytes 0][8 byte timestamp]`
 Worth noting is the threshold can be adjusted at the same time as a signer set update.

+In order to have a full picture of what transactions have been claimed, Vega must monitor for all events that utilize the Multisig Control contract, this includes the following events:

+* `Multisig_Control_Set(address indexed new_address, uint256 tx_id)`
+* `Bridge_Address_Set(address indexed new_address, uint256 tx_id)`
+* `Asset_Withdrawn(address indexed user_address, address indexed asset_source, uint256 amount, uint256 tx_id)`
+* `Asset_Deposited(address indexed user_address, address indexed asset_source, uint256 amount, bytes32 vega_public_key)`
+* `Asset_Deposit_Minimum_Set(address indexed asset_source,  uint256 new_minimum, uint256 tx_id)`
+* `Asset_Listed(address indexed asset_source,  bytes32 indexed vega_asset_id, uint256 tx_id)`
+* `Asset_Removed(address indexed asset_source,  uint256 tx_id)`
+* `Signers_Updated(bytes32 new_signer_set_data_hash, uint16 new_threshold)`
+* `Final_Hash_Burned(bytes32 bad_final_hash)`
+* `Asset_Migrated(address indexed asset_source, uint amount)`

 # Signed Transaction Invalidation
 Any outstanding transactions that have been signed by validators, but not executed, will be invalidated once the signer set changes.
 This will happen automatically in the smart contract once the signer set change is executed as the signer set hash will not match any prior standing orders.

+Vega must account for this by using the `Asset_Withdrawn` events.
+Once verified to be unclaimed, a new signature bundle can be issued or the user can be credited with the outstanding balance.

-## Assumptions
+# Assumptions
 In order for outstanding Multisig orders to be invalidated the following MUST be true:
-* Vega sees multisig events from ETH
+* Vega sees all relevant multisig events from ETH
 * Vega sees them in order, or at least knows the order
 * Vega does not reissue a multisig order until it has seen the Sigher Set Updated event AND it has processed all previous events from that and precious blocks
 * Enough ETH blocks have passed to be assured of finality

+If those conditions are met, Vega knows if a multisig order has been executed or not, and can respond correctly.

-## Potential Incentivization
+# Potential Incentivization
 A potential way to ensure signer sets are regularly updated is to give validators a single Vega epoch to run the update (presumably those who would gail the most share).
 If they fail to update within the time limit, the block rewards are put up for rewards to whoever runs the transaction.
 This can be used as incentive against validator laziness.
 Whoever finally runs the transaction would get awarded the funds on their Vega account, minimizing ETH gas fees.

-If those conditions are met, Vega knows if a multisig order has been executed or not, and can respond correctly.

 # V1 to V2 Migration
 This spec covers version 2 of Multisig Control.